Words by Lula Criado

 Davy: The Subconscious.

 Do you find creativity where there was once insanity?

 Kristin: Possibly.
 If you look at artists’ lives they generally bear a few extraordinary experiences, but they get predominantly exploited for marketing reasons rather than creativity.
 We live in the society of the spectacle after all…

-If you would have to give up one of your five senses, which one would it be and why?
+If you had to give up one of your five senses, which one would it be and why?

 Davy: Smell.
 It would help in certain situations.
 I also like to play music and touch things.

 Kristin: Smell.
-Our work only makes sense if one can see and hear so best keep that.
-I am a dancer and dancing doesn’t work without touch.
-Life without appetite is pretty joyless so I’d like to keep that as well.
+Our work only makes sense if one can see and hear, so best keep that.
+I am a dancer, and dancing doesn’t work without touch.
+Life without appetite is pretty joyless; I’d like to keep that as well.
 Smell is probably the most defunct in the world we live in.